Primary muscles: Quads, inner thighs

 1. Stand straight with your feet shoulder-width apart and your arms to the sides.

-2. While keeping the toes pointed, raise one leg at about knee high and start rotating it clockwise.
+2. While keeping the toes pointed, raise one leg about knee-high and start rotating it clockwise.

 3. Reverse the motion, rotating counterclockwise, and then switch legs and repeat.